mwolson/node-style-guide/Readme.md

 }
 ```

-## Do not mix code and documentation
+## Do not write commented documentation for general program usage

-If you have a requirement to write documentation, then use a README.md file or internal site.
-If your intended
+If you have a requirement to write documentation on usage of an entire codebase, then use a README.md file or internal
-audience is internal-only, you should prefer to write documentation hosted on an internal site, and you should not use
+site.
+If your intended audience is internal-only, you should prefer to write documentation hosted on an internal site,
-README.md files.
+and you should not use README.md files.

 Your co-workers don't care about running "make docs", and care even less to read your entire source tree to understand
 how to start your service.

+If your code is for a standalone script, it may make sense to support the `--usage` parameter, in which case
+documentation should be code, not comments.

 *Wrong:*